Libera-Chat/libera-chat.github.io/content/_guides/creatingchannels.md

 ## Pick a name

-Before doing that, you'll obviously need to pick a channel name!
+Before you can register it, you'll obviously need to pick a channel name!
 Think of one that is descriptive of the channel's purpose, and has no spaces or commas.
 The name you choose will become what's called your namespace.
-You can use some punctuation such as ".", "_" or "+" instead of spaces, but it is better to just drop the space.
+You can use some punctuation such as ".", "\_" or "+" instead of spaces, but it is better to just drop the space.

 It is typical to reserve `-` as a delimiter for additional channels within the namespace, such as `-dev` or `-ops`.
 Using a `-` in the root name might result